Graduate School

 Reflecting on his time in the BEST program, Arango noted how it provided clarity and direction for his career aspirations.

-“I was interested but I did not feel informed on how I could pursue a career in higher education.
+“I was interested, but I did not feel informed on how I could pursue a career in higher education.
 The weekly speakers provided critical insight as they all had different paths and experiences.
 At the end of the program, I felt that I could build my own career path,” says Arango.

 The program’s emphasis on leadership and professional development inspired Arango to take on leadership roles during his time at Brown.
 He served on the School of Public Health Graduate Student Council, created the first Latinx student group at the School of Public Health (Students for Latinos/Latinx in Public Health) and coordinated events through the Graduate Community Fellows Program.